microsoft/pxt-ev3/docs/reference/motors/motor/speed.md

 motors.largeA.speed()
 ```

 The actual speed of the motor is the same or very close to it's current speed setting when the motor is regulated.
-If not regulated, the actual speed can change from the set point speed when a force, or load, is applied to it.
+If not regulated, the actual speed can change from the speed you told it to run at (your desired or _set point_ speed) when a force, or load, is applied to it.

 ## Returns